forward-blockchain/qlkit/README.md

 For more advanced ClojureScript users, we have also created a [simpler demo app](http://github.com/forward-blockchain/qlkit-todo-demo-raw) with less "sugar" and which uses default React rendering and sablono.

 For additional info, [please visit our Wiki](https://github.com/forward-blockchain/qlkit/wiki)!

+_Copyright (c) Conrad Barski.
+All rights reserved._
+_The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php), the same license used by Clojure._